thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 We might expect that `./header.component.html` is a path relative to the `header.component.ts` file and that component-relative paths should work, right?
 Instead, we get another **404 - Not found - Exception**.

 Remember we noted that the paths are relative to the Application Root **at load time**?
 Since we are using the package `src/app/header/header.component.*`, then our files obviously are not at the app root.

 We could use a gulp or grunt task to deploy to a `dist` directory and have all our components in the dist root directory.
 Don't deploy all your component files to the app root...
 OMG, that is a horrible idea!
 Don't do it.

 ## Why Component-Relative Paths are not supported

 At first this limitation seems like a real feature screw-up within Angular.
 But the bright minds at Google know [from experience] that developers can [and will] load the files and modules using many different methods:

-* Loading each file explicitly
+* Loading each file explicitly with `<script>` tags
-  * use `<script type="text/javascript" src="..."></script>`
 * Loading from CommonJS packages
 * Loading from SystemJS
 * Loading using JSPM